hashicorp/design-system/website/docs/testing/components/layout/index.md

 ## How to use this component

-The `Doc::Layout` component is used to lay out a group of elements and add spacing between them.
+The `Doc::Layout` component is used as a wrapper component to lay out a group of elements and add spacing between them.

 Currently it works best for creating simple layouts and adding spacing between example components within documentation pages vs. as a general layout tool.
 (It does not handle markdown as content for example.)
 In the future, we can enhance this component to support more complex layouts and various types of content if there is a need.

+!!!
+Information

+Hds::IconTile components are used in the examples below but you could use Doc::Layout to wrap and lay out any type of element.

+!!!

 **Default horizontal direction with 12px spacing**